 Check a box for as many candidates as you approve.
 The candidate with the most approval votes wins.

 - Simple and doable using existing ballots and infrastructure.

-- Because voters must be strategic there is no way to know how well the results matched the actual will of the people.
+- Because voters must be strategic, and because the ballot isn't very expressive, there is no way to know how well the results matched the actual will of the people.